Citizen Resilience & Support Portal

 AI Resilience Assistant: Uses a neutral, grounded tone focused on task completion and avoids over-interjecting to maintain user autonomy.

-Reduced decision points on each page: Essential tasks are prioritised clearly.
+Reduced decision points: Essential tasks are prioritised clearly.

 Task block cards instead of long pages: Chunked steps reduce cognitive load and lets users to tackle one thing at a time.